 - Keynote, Lehigh Valley Regional Tourism Annual Meeting (plus a workshop) in Allentown, PA.

-- Keynote and breakouts at four Oklahoma Travel Industry Association conferences, in Tulsa, OK, and Oklahoma City, OK, plus LT Governor’s Travel & Tourism Summits in Sulphur, OK, and El Reno, OK.
+- Keynote and breakouts at four Oklahoma Travel Industry Association conferences, in Tulsa, OK, and Oklahoma City, OK, plus LT Governor’s Travel & Tourism Summits in Sulphur, OK, El Reno, OK, and Ardmore, OK.